ebiwd/EBI-Framework/README.md

 ## About the framework
 In all, an evolutionary step of the current EMBL-EBI web compliance kit, this project aims to continue the efforts of the existing guidance by providing:

-- Modularization of framework components that will:
+- Modularisation of framework components that will:
   - Require fewer roll-your-own solutions
   - Be more robust out of the box
-  - Standardization of tooling
+  - Standardisation of tooling
 - Project themes: colour palettes are now themes with flexible spacing, layout options
   - Sync styles and colour palette with corporate EMBL-EBI styles
 - Update visual assets to make use of contemporary web browser features for: